 Expert Liability Analysis

-With each case we undertake liability analysis meetings in which all of our senior lawyers take part.
-This is so that each lawyer can bring their considerable experience and logic to bear, to ensure that no stone is left unturned in trying to achieve the best possible negligence result.
+For each serious injury case, there are also detailed meetings where every member of the legal team is present.
+This is so that each participant can bring their considerable experience and expertise to bear, to ensure that no stone is left unturned in trying to achieve the best possible result.

 Establishing the compensation value